Psalms 71:14-18 NASB

 And I still declare Thy wondrous deeds.
 And even when I am old and gray, O God, do not forsake me,

 People love awards.
 Motion pictures have the Oscar, Broadway has the Tony, and television has the Emmy.
-There are awards for acting, singing, and sports.
-Perhaps more meaningful are the awards for lifetime achievements.
-They represent consistent achievement over the years not just the previous year.
+There are honors for acting, singing, and sports.
+Perhaps more important are the prizes for lifetime achievements.
+They represent consistent performance over the years —not just the previous year.

 Similarly, the humanitarian awards praise those who have given much to humanity.
 Some like Andrew Carnegie returned much of their wealth for the betterment of mankind.
 Others like Billy Graham gave for little personal gain though they could have reaped wealth.

 Like David in the seventy-first Psalm, he wishes to “declare Thy strength to this generation, thy power to all who are to come.”
-It is commendable but most of us won’t have a fortune to leave to humanity.
+It is commendable, but most of us won’t have the fortune to leave to humanity.
 However, we will have a reputation that can be remembered.
 Solomon wrote in Proverbs 22:1, “A good name is to be more desired than great wealth.”
 NASB

 My mother is old and gray now.
-Yet, I can reflect on her life like a lifetime achievement award.
-In Hollywood they show clips from movies as an example of an actor’s talent.
+Yet, I can reflect on her life as a lifetime achievement award.
+In Hollywood, they show clips from movies as an example of an actor’s talent.
 I review my mother’s achievements the same way in my mind.
 I see her standing in her kitchen, wiping her hands on her apron while preparing a meal for her family.
-Every Sunday morning, she awoke early to prepare some pies made from scratch for Sunday dinner.
+Every Sunday morning, she awoke early to bake some pies made from scratch for Sunday dinner.

 These memories are not worthy of recognition to anyone but our family.
-But, to us they are more valuable than a Carnegie Library.
-Her lifetime of providing, caring, and loving her family are worthy of my caring for her in her final years.
+But, to us, they are more valuable than a Carnegie Library.
+Her lifetime of providing, caring, and loving her family is worthy of my caring for her in her final years.
 That is my recognition of her.

 © 2018 Ronald Milburn